Quantum algorithms for equational reasoning: Results

+Quantum computing is the use of controllable quantum many-body systems to process information and solve computational problems.
+We consider many-body systems composed of $L$ local subsystems, each associated with a finite set of $d$ discrete classical configurations, such as the two orientations of a spin in a magnetic field.
+When local measurements of all subsystems are performed on such a system, the readout yields a single classical configuration $\omega_k$ with $k\in[1,\dots,d^L]$, assigning to each local subsystem one of its classical configurations.
+Repeating the same quantum computation multiple times produces a statistical ensemble of outcomes, effectively sampling configurations $\omega_k$ with associated probabilities $p_k$.
+The goal of quantum computation is to manipulate the quantum system so that the solution to a problem of interest can be efficiently extracted from the measurement statistics.

+What distinguishes quantum computation from classical probabilistic computation is the nature of the system’s evolution prior to measurement.
+While stochastic processes evolve probability distributions with non-negative real weights, quantum systems are described by complex probability amplitudes that may interfere constructively or destructively.
+In particular, the state of the system is represented by a normalized vector $\ket{\psi}$ in a Hilbert space constructed by associating a computational basis vector $\ket{\omega_k}$ to each classical configuration $\omega_k$,

+where the $\psi_k$ are complex amplitudes.
+The probability $p_k$ of observing the configuration $\omega_k$ upon measurement is given by the Born rule, $p_k = |\psi_k|^2$ and the measurement irreversibly projects the state onto the observed configuration, eliminating all other components of the superposition.

-In the following, any string of $L$ characters from the alphabet $A = \{\alpha_i\}$ is mapped to a configuration of a many-body quantum system.
+For implementing symbolic quantum computation, any string of $L$ characters from the alphabet $A$ is mapped to a configuration of a many-body quantum system.
 To this aim, we define a quantum system composed of $L$ local subsystems with $d$ internal states, or \textit{qudits}, where $d = |A|$ is the size of the alphabet.
 Each internal state of the qudit is labeled by a character in $A$.
 Upon measuring such a quantum system in the computational basis, we sample a classical configuration $(\alpha_{k_1},\dots,\alpha_{k_L})$ encoding a string $\omega_k = \alpha_{k_1}\dots\alpha_{k_L}$, and we assert that the system is in the state $\ket{\omega_k}=\ket{\alpha_{k_1},\dots,\alpha_{k_L}}$.
-Before this measurement, the state of the system is represented by a quantum superposition of the computational basis states, specifically $\ket{\psi}=\sum_k \psi_k\ket{\omega_k}$, where $\psi_k$ is the probability amplitude that determines the probability $p_k=|\psi_k|^2$ of sampling the string $\omega_k$.
+As we will show hereafter, before measurement, the state of the system is in general in a quantum superposition of states, specifically $\ket{\psi}=\sum_k \psi_k\ket{\omega_k}$.
 The Hilbert space has dimension $d^L$, corresponding to the maximum number of different strings that can be sampled.

-Each rewriting rule $r\in R$ naturally defines a linear operator $\hat{r}$ that acts on a quantum superposition of strings by applying the rule $r$ to each computational basis state.
-For a rule $r=(\alpha_{[j_1]} \beta_{[j_2]}\dots \approx \alpha'_{[j_1]} \beta'_{[j_2]}\dots)$, the corresponding operator can be written in the bra-ket notation as:
+Each rewriting rule $r_l\in R$ naturally defines a linear operator $\hat{r}_l$ that acts on a quantum superposition of strings by applying the rule $r$ to each computational basis state.
+For a rule $r_l=(\alpha_{[j_1]} \beta_{[j_2]}\dots \approx \alpha'_{[j_1]} \beta'_{[j_2]}\dots)$, the corresponding operator can be written in the bra-ket notation as: